sagemath/trac_to_gh/Issue 7694.md

 # Issue 7694: change pickle jar doctest to make it a bit more robust and flexible...

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/7694

 Original creator: was